Ossie Enekwe: Early life and education

-Ossie Enekwe was born on 12 November 1942, at Affa in Udi LGA, Enugu State to Albert Nkomatolu Enekwe's family.
+Ossie Enekwe was born on 12 November 1942, at Affa in Udi LGA, Enugu State, to Albert Nkomatolu Enekwe's family.

 He began formal education at St. Patrick's School, Ogbette, Enugu, in 1949, continuing till 1952, and again from 1955 to 1957.
-He then attended Holy Ghost School, Ogui, Enugu, 1953; St. Mary's School, Uwani, Enugu, 1954; Trinity High School, Oguta, 1958–62 and University of Nigeria, Nsukka, 1964–72.
+He then attended Holy Ghost School, Ogui, Enugu, 1953; St. Mary's School, Uwani, Enugu, 1954; Trinity High School, Oguta, 1958–62 and the University of Nigeria, Nsukka, 1964–72.

 Enekwe became a Foundation Scholar after gaining admission to the department of English in the Faculty of Arts of the university, and, he was refunded his first year school fees and had his subsequent school fees paid by the university.
 As an undergraduate student, he quite often went around campus with a guitar slugged to his shoulders.

 During 1963–64, he worked as a clerk in the third class at the Ministry of Local Government in Enugu.
 The following year, he established a music club named "Kiss Me Quick" and had already started appearing on Enugu TV in the series Ossie Melody.
 Enekwe was part of the Eastern Nigeria Theatre Group from 1963 to 1967.

 Starting in 1966, and until the outbreak of the Nigerian Civil War, he served as a literature freelancer for the Christian Radio, Enugu.
 This radio station was affiliated with UTLF, the Voice of the Gospel station in Addis Ababa, Ethiopia.

 During the Nigerian Civil War that spanned from 1967 until January 1970, Enekwe was employed in one of Biafra's branches and was frequently spotted playing the guitar in order to offer solace to both troops and refugees.
 It was during this time that he developed a close relationship with and was mentored by Achebe.

 As a student in 1970, Enekwe founded the Oak Theatre, a performing arts group that is mentioned in The Cambridge Guide to World Theatre, edited by Martin Banham.
 He invited his superior, Prof. Kalu Uka, who was then the head of department, to serve as the director of the drama group.

 Enekwe completed his studies in the Department of English at UNN with Second Class Honours, Upper Division in 1971.
 He quickly secured a position as an English master at St. Peter's College in Achina, Anambra, Nigeria.
 Later that same year, he was appointed a Junior Research Fellow at the Department of English at the University of Nigeria, Nsukka.